 - 1. The Notable Recordings List is developed annually from recordings for children released in the United States during the preceding year.
 There are no limitations as to the number of titles nor the type of recordings included on the list. - 2.
-The committee, in its deliberations, is to consider only the recordings eligible for the List which: - a) were released in the year preceding the Midwinter meeting during which the selections are made. - b) are currently available through a U. S. distributor - c) are available on audiotape and/or compact disc (new formats will be included in the evaluation based on the recommendation of the Chair and the approval of the Board) - d) are produced in English.
+The committee, in its deliberations, is to consider only the recordings eligible for the List which: - a) were released in the year preceding the Midwinter meeting during which the selections are made - b) are currently available through a U. S. distributor - are available on audiotape, compact disc, and/or as a digital file available to libraries and the public (new formats will be included in the evaluation based on the recommendation of the Chair and the approval of the Board) - d) are produced in English.
 This requirement does not limit the use of words or phrases in another language where appropriate in context.